 WHOI scientists and engineers are testing out different types of LED lights in the ocean twilight zone to figure out how to best image light-sensitive animals, like the dinner plate jelly shown here.
 Video courtesy of OceanX.

 Oceanographers studying creatures in the ocean twilight zone are facing an optical dilemma.
-They need to observe the fish in order to study them, but at ocean depths of 200 meters and beyond, there’s very little natural light trickling down from the surface.
+They need to observe the animals in order to study them, but at ocean depths of 200 meters and beyond, there’s very little natural light trickling down from the surface.
 This means that submersibles developed to image and track these animals need to be equipped with lights that can illuminate the animals—and do so without scaring them off.

 “If we want to get down there and see the animals in their natural habitats, we need to shine lights on them,” said Joel Llopiz, a biologist at Woods Hole Oceanographic Institution.
 “But we’re not sure yet how they’ll respond to different types of lights.”